vinod-amagi/amgdoc/artwork.md

 In cases where image file names match the unique id / series id, the association may be done automatically by the EPG system.
 In this case, the ids should not have special characters including white-spaces.</p>

 **Files not matching with Unique ID / SeriesId**
-<p align="justify"> In cases where image file names do not match the unique id / series id, the content provider / partner must provide the file names in the EPG sheet in one or more of the following fields: </p>
+<p align="justify"> In cases where image file names do not match the unique id / series id, the content provider / partner must provide the file names in the metadata. </p>

-- Series Image
-- Program Image
-- Artwork

 ###### Images unavailable
 <p align="justify">In cases where images are unavailable, a default image may be used.
 However, this approach is not preferred (or allowed only temporarily) as most of the platforms require artwork to be delivered for all the programs.</p>